Saturn369/Obfuscated-Keylogger-In-C/README.md

 # Obfuscated-Keylogger-In-C
-Literally an obfuscated keylogger in C. Test out your cybersecurity skills, build on it.
-Just don't commit a crime with it
+An obfuscated keylogger built in C. Test out your cybersecurity skills, build and share